 The Cloisters, Washington Heights

-Head up to the cliffs of Washington Heights to visit one of the city’s most remarkable hideaways.
+Head up to the cliffs of Washington Heights to visit one of NYC’s the city’s most remarkable hideaways and best places to relax and unwind.
 Tucked into 66-acre Fort Tryon Park, The Cloisters and its manicured grounds are an offshoot of the Metropolitan Museum of Art.
 With an ornate stone exterior inspired by the design of European abbeys, The Cloisters exhibits art, architecture, and artifacts from Medieval Europe.
 You can wander through quiet halls, stroll through the decorative gardens, and hike the park’s peaceful trails, stopping to admire sprawling views of the sparkling Hudson River below your perch.

 Vegging out watching YouTube cat videos is so 2014.
 Branch out from that lonely tradition and head to Meow Parlour for your furry feline fix.
 The Lower East Side’s Meow Parlour is a cat cafe, a trend that’s been popping in up in cities like Tokyo and San Francisco, as well as the Big Apple.
 Kitties roam free at a cat cafe, and patrons rent slots of time — from 30 minutes to 5 hours — which they can spend cuddling and relaxing with the little furballs.
 Stop by the Meow Parlour Patisserie before your appointment and bring coffee and kitty-shaped macarons and cookies with you to snack on as you cozy up with the cats.